madebits/madebits.github.io/r/linux-csman.md

 It is possible to increase the size of an open container file live.

-If you enlarge the container file on your own you can run `sudo csman.sh resize name` to inform `cryptsetup` and EXT4 of added size.
+If you enlarge the container file on your own, you can run `sudo csman.sh resize name` to inform `cryptsetup` and EXT4 of added size.

 Alternatively, use `sudo csman.sh increase name size`.
 The *size* is the delta size to add in *M* or *G* (same as with `create` command) and not the total final size.